Advanced Nagios Plugins Collection (NoSQL, Hadoop, Redis, Cassandra, Elasticsearch, Solr, MySQL, Linux, HBase, MongoDB etc)

 check_kafka.pl / check_kafka.py- Kafka brokers API write & read back with configurable topics/partition and producer behaviour for acks, sleep, retries, backoff, can also lists topics and partitions

 check_redis_publish_subscribe.pl- Redis publish-subscribe API write & read back with configurable subscriber wait

 check_rabbitmq*.py- RabbitMQ brokers AMQP API write & read back with configurable vhost, exchange, exchange type, queue, routing key, durability, RabbitMQ 'confirms' protocol extension & standard AMQP transactions support.
-Checks via the RabbitMQ management API include aliveness queue health test, built-in healthchecks, cluster name, vhost, exchange with optional checks on it's type (direct, fanout, headers, topic) and durability true/false, user auth and permissions tags, stats db event queue
+Checks via the RabbitMQ management API include aliveness queue health test, built-in health checks, cluster name, vhost, exchange with optional validation of exchange type (direct, fanout, headers, topic) and durability (true/false), user auth and permissions tags, stats db event queue

 check_ssl_cert.pl- SSL expiry, chain of trust (including intermediate certs important for certain mobile devices), SNI, domain, wildcard and multi-domain support validation